Welcome to Reception

 The Reception team work closely together to ensure that children have access to the highest quality learning.
 This is achieved through direct teaching time with the whole class, small group work and targeted intervention groups, together with opportunities for sustained play based learning through Continuous Provision where adults take on the role of Early Learning Facilitator.
 Staff play alongside the children, extending their learning through our planned objectives as well as encouraging children to challenge their own thinking and ideas in order to be excited and inquisitive learners.
 All staff are skilled in observing, assessing and extending children’s progress and using the information gathered to plan next steps for learning.

-We provide a stimulating, meaningful Curriculum, based on the children’s interests and ideas, and endeavor to include the children at every stage of the planning process.
+We provide a stimulating, meaningful Curriculum, based on the children’s interests and ideas, and endeavour to include the children at every stage of the planning process.
 Examples of our planning formats can be seen at the end of this document.
 Planning is displayed on the parents’ notice board each week.
-In Reception we do not follow set topics as we believe that the most meaningful learning takes place when children are motivated by their own interests.
-We therefore create mini topics triggered by children’s interests and passions.
+In Reception we do not follow set learning enhancements as we believe that the most meaningful learning takes place when children are motivated by their own interests.
+We therefore create mini learning enhancements triggered by children’s interests and passions.
 Therefore themes change from year to year; some common themes include: Superheroes, Space Travel, Transport and Mini Beasts.
 During the second half of the Autumn term we have a theme around Celebrations, where we explore key festivals including Diwali Eid and Christmas, traditions such as Halloween and Bonfire Night as well as other important occasions in our lives such as weddings, anniversaries and birthdays.

 There are seven areas of learning and development, which are all important and inter-connected.
 Three areas are particularly important for children in the early years and without focus on these areas children would find it difficult to make progress in any of the other areas of learning.
 These Prime Areas are Personal, Social and Emotional Development, Communication and Language and Physical Development.